tiarno/reachtim/content/articles/psutil1.md

 #### About the MongoDB Collection.

-I have a three-member MongoDB replicaset named `rs1`.
+I have a three-member MongoDB replica set named `rs1`.
 The machines that hold the data happen to be the same ones I am monitoring, `example01` and `example02`.
 The third member is an arbiter and doesn't keep the data.
 These mongoDB servers don't have to be the ones that are monitored, they could be anywhere.

 I have a database called `reports` and it is in that database we will put the new collections.
 For each machine we will have one collection to contain its load data: